 “Sure you can,” Tom told her.
 “Curt might have been gay all along, but truth is he didn’t know it until a couple weeks after we had lunch with you.
 A very good lunch, too.
 And very sweet of you to treat us.
 And very nice of your mom to drive us there and back.”

 “So Curt truthfully didn’t know something he was born with?
-Like his brown eyes?”
+Like his gray eyes?”

 “No,” Tom said, “it’s more like his broken arm.”